 Families that apply to Head Start programs are also pre-screened through the DOE's application process.
-Families that meet the poverty quidelines and/or fall into an area of categorical eligibility (for example students in temporaryyhousing) are deemed likely eligible.
+Families that meet the poverty guidelines and/or fall into an area of categorical eligibility are deemed likely eligible.
 After offers go out, eligibility for Head Start and Early Head Start seats is determined by the program.
 Families should submit documents needed for eligibility determination directly to programs.
-If a child is found to be eligible, they can enroll and begin to attend.
+If a child is found to be eliqible, they can enroll and begin to attend.
 For additional information about Enrollment, please visit our website.